 Want something to listen to or look at right now?

 Along with the books, cds and dvds available at our branches, Yarra Libraries members have free access to eBooks and eAudiobooks, online music and digital magazines.
-Access these at our eCollections page.
+Browse & Borrow our digital resources here.

 Yarra Libraries has a commitment to support secondary students who are interested in learning more about the library industry.
 Preference will be given to students who live or study within Yarra, however, if capacity permits we will accept interested students from further afield.